 IndieLisboa focuses on bringing independent cinema closer to the audiences, showing films that do not reach the regular distribution circuit.
-The festival screens mostly films (features and shorts) in competitions of both young and renown directors.
-The festival is also a platform to premiere and release new films, thus an important ally for Portuguese distributors.
-The festival fosters cultural and linguistic diversity by diversifying its geographical scope.
+The festival screens mostly films (features and shorts) in competitions of both young and renowned directors.
+It is also a platform to premiere and release new films, thus an important ally for Portuguese distributors.
+IndieLisboa fosters cultural and linguistic diversity by diversifying its geographical scope.

 The festival aims to draw the spotlight to worldwide productions and also to the discovery of Portuguese recent films (some even works in progress) through its competitions and industry-oriented activities.
-The festival has also focused, for this reason, in successfully expanding its industry core.
-In 2020 we expect to reach an audience in screenings of around 40.000 people and an overall audience of 50.000 people, once again confirming IndieLisboa as the most well attended film event in Portugal.
+It has also focused, for this reason, in successfully expanding its industry core.
+In 2021 we expect to reach an audience in screenings of around 40.000 people and an overall audience of 50.000 people, once again confirming IndieLisboa as the best attended film event in Portugal.

 Feature Film Grand Prize City of Lisbon